wulfsberg/angular-material-kickstart/README.md

 angular-material-kickstart
 ==========================
-While Angular is a fairly opinionated framework, and Angular-CLI does a good job of setting up a lot of tools and configuration, there are still a handful of choices and things to remember when setting up a new project from scratch.
+While Angular is a fairly opinionated framework, and Angular CLI does a good job of setting up a lot of tools and configuration, there are still a handful of choices and things to remember when setting up a new project from scratch.

 This README describes the way I set up a project.
-It is not meant as a tutorial for neither Angular, nor Angular-CLI, but as a cookbook/checklist for going from "nothing on the disk" to "project I can start actual development in".
+It is not meant as a tutorial for neither Angular, nor Angular CLI, but as a cookbook/checklist for going from "nothing on the disk" to "project I can start actual development in".

-It currently matches Angular 4.4.4, Angular-CLI 1.4.5 and Material 2.0.0-beta.12.
+It currently matches Angular 5.0.0, Angular CLI 1.5.0 and Material 2.0.0-beta.12.

 Prerequisites
 -------------